Oh, ham and bean soup! What’s not to love about a bowl of this wholesome and comforting meal?

 23. Fried Green Tomatoes

 If you’re looking for an easy, yet really tasty side dish to go alongside ham and bean soup, you should really consider this one.
-It doesn’t get much easier than fried green tomatoes, so you can easily throw this into the mix, along with some boiled potatoes and some salad leaves.
+It doesn’t get much easier than fried green tomatoes (see also: 19 Best Sauces for Fried Green Tomatoes), so you can easily throw this into the mix, along with some boiled potatoes and some salad leaves.
 You can make a simple, homemade tomato sauce using some tomato paste, water, and olive oil if you like, but it’s not essential!

 24. Cream Peas